arizvisa/ida-minsc/docs/static/combinators.rst

    Aliases: ``fitem``

-   :param item: any kind of python object to pass to :py:func:`operator.getitem`.
+   :param item: any kind of python object to pass as the key to the :py:func:`operator.getitem` function
    :param object: any kind of python object to return an item from
    :param \*default: an item returned by default if the ``object``
                      does not contain the specified ``item``
+   :return: the item that was requested

 .. py:function:: fsetitem(item)(value)(object)

-   Assign the given ``value`` to the specified ``item`` of the provided ``object`` when called.
+   Assign the given ``value`` to the specified ``item`` of the provided ``object`` when called and then return the modified ``object``.

-   :param item: any kind of python object to pass to :py:func:`operator.setitem`.
+   :param item: any kind of python object to pass as the key to the :py:func:`operator.setitem` function
-   :param value: the value to assign to the python object as used by :py:func:`operator.setitem`.
+   :param value: the value to assign to the python object as used by :py:func:`operator.setitem`
-   :param object: any kind of python object to assign the item into.
+   :param object: any kind of python object to assign the item into
+   :return: the object that was modified

+.. py:function:: fdelitem(\*items)(object)

+   Return a closure that when called with a particular ``object``, will remove the designated ``items`` from it prior to returning the modified ``object``.

+   :param \*items: any number of python objects to pass as keys to the :py:func:`operator.delitem` function
+   :param object: any kind of python object to remove the items from
+   :return: the object that was modified

 .. py:function:: fhasattr(attribute)(object)

-   Given an ``attribute`` as a string, return a closure that will return true or false based on whether or not ``object`` has the specified ``attribute``.
+   Given an ``attribute`` as a string, return a closure that will return :py:const:`True` or :py:const:`False` based on whether or not ``object`` has the specified ``attribute``.

    Aliases: ``fattributeQ``

    :param attribute: the attribute to check for
    :type attribute: `str`
    :param object: any kind of python object to test
+   :return: whether the object has the requested attribute or not
+   :rtype: :py:class:`bool`

 .. py:function:: fgetattr(attribute, \*default)(object)